Double Knit Blanks

 Once your yarn is dry, it is ready to ball and knit.
 Whether you are someone who knits with double points or magic loop (including 2 at a time) the above process is what I recommend.
 Of course you can always knit from the blank.
 With the sock blank, this would require either knitting 2 at a time, or winding the second strand in a ball as you go.
 The kink would be in the yarn and as mentioned above, for some this is not an issue.
 A tighter fabric (rather than lacy) would make the kink less noticeable.
 For the blanks, knit with our 75/25 merino-nylon (435m/464yds) I would recommend using a 2-2.25mm needle.
 For shawls, please use the needle recommended by your pattern.
 Needle size matters.
 If the fabric is not dense enough, your sock will wear out quicker.
 Gauge with the smaller needle to ensure that you are knitting the right size for your foot.

 Here is the final note….

 What you really want to know, is what your project will look like in the end.
-The shawl blank is pretty straight forward.
 The yarn will transition through the colour way similar to the blank itself for what ever project you knit.
-The sock blank will produce 2 yarn strands that are near identical.
+The double knit blank will produce 2 yarn strands that are near identical.
 I say near because tensions may differ between the two strands as we knit the blank.
 This can result in one strand being a little (and I mean a small difference) in length.
 There may be a difference of a row or two in the end, BUT once the project is done, there should not be a noticeable difference.
 These socks were knit one at a time on DPNs and as you can see, there is no obvious difference between the two.
 I can tell you however that on critical examination, by mid sock there is a 1.5 row difference in colour.
 The only way you would know this is if you are knitting two at a time.

 What ever you choose to do with your blank, I hope you will share your project with us on Instagram or FaceBook.
 Remember to tag us so we are sure not to miss it.